Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/overview/CommonDataModel.md

 * An opaque type stores uninterpreted blobs of bytes.
 The length of the blob is not known until it is read.
 An array of opaque objects may have different lengths for each of the blobs.

 An Object name refers to the name of a Group, Dimension, Variable, Attribute, or EnumTypedef.
 An object name is a String, a variable length array of Unicode characters.
-The <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/Identifiers.html" target="_blank">set of allowed characters</a> is still being considered.
+The [set of allowed characters](/cdm_objectnames.html) is still being considered.

 ### Comparision to netCDF-4

-The CDM data model is close to, but not identical with the <a href="http://www.unidata.ucar.edu/software/netcdf/docs/netcdf/NetCDF_002d4-Format.html" target="_blank">netCDF-4 data model</a> (informal <a href="http://www.unidata.ucar.edu/software/netcdf/workshops/2008/netcdf4/Nc4DataModel.html" target="_blank">UML)</a>.
+The CDM data model is close to, but not identical with the <a href="https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_data_model.html" target="_blank">netCDF-4 data model</a> <a href="http://www.unidata.ucar.edu/software/netcdf/workshops/2008/netcdf4/Nc4DataModel.html" target="_blank">(informal UML)</a>.
 However there is a complete 2-way mapping between the two models.
 In the CDM:

 Non-shared dimensions are allowed, but netCDF-4 does not support these.
 * An attribute type may only be a scalar or 1D array of byte, short, int, long, float, double, or String.